orginux/orginux.github.io/content/posts/compare-two-tables.md

 └───────────┴───────┴───────────┴──────┴─────────┴──────────────┴─────────┴──────────┴─────────┴────────────┘
 ```

+### Store the Differences
-If it neede you can store the differences in a table:
+If needed, we can store the differences in a table:
+Copy
 ```sql
 CREATE TABLE differences
 ENGINE = Memory AS